 Falmagne, R. Joffe (2004).
 On the constitution of ‘self' and ‘mind': The dialectic of the system and the person.
 Theory and Psychology, 14(6), 822-845.

 Falmagne, R. Joffe (2000).
 Positionality and thought: On the gendered foundations of thought, culture and development.
-In P. H. Miller & E. Scholnick, (Eds), Developmental psychology through the lenses of feminist theories.
-Florence, KY: Routledge.
+In P. H. Miller & E. Scholnick, (Eds), Developmental psychology through the lenses of feminist theories, (pp. 191-213).
+New York: Routledge.